Crystal Palace Dinosaurs: Palaeozoic era

 The Palaeozoic era is represented in the park by the model rock exposure showing a succession of beds, namely the Carboniferous (including Coal Measures and limestone) and Permian.

-Crystal Palace's two Dicynodon models are based on incomplete Permian fossils found in South Africa, along with Owen's guess that they were similar to turtles, no evidence has been found to suggest Dicynodon had protective shells.
+Crystal Palace's two Dicynodon models are based on incomplete Permian fossils found in South Africa, along with Owen's guess that they were similar to turtles.
+No evidence has been found to suggest Dicynodon had protective shells.

 Mesozoic era

 The Mesozoic era is represented in the park by the model rock exposure showing a succession of beds, namely the Jurassic and Cretaceous, by models of dinosaurs and other animals known from mesozoic fossils, and by suitable vegetation – both living plants and models.

 Curiously, it is Hylaeosaurus, from the Cretaceous of England, not Iguanodon, that most resembles the giant iguana stereotype of early ideas of dinosaurs.
-The Hylaeosaurus in reality is much like Ankylosaurus - smallish quadrupedal herbivore with a knobbled armoured back, and spines along its sides.
+The Hylaeosaurus in reality is much like Ankylosaurus – smallish quadrupedal herbivore with a knobbled armoured back and spines along its sides.
 Hawkins's depiction is of a large Iguana-like beast with long sharp spines along its back, which Owen noted were "accurately given in the restoration [by Hawkins, to Owen's instructions, but] necessarily at present conjectural".
-The head of the Hylaeosaurus model is a fibreglass replica; the original head is on the ground, on a hill above the ichthyosaur end of the lake.

 The Ichthyosaurus models are based on Triassic or Jurassic fossils from Europe.
 Though the three ichthyosaurs are partly in water, they are implausibly shown basking on land like seals.
 Owen supposed they resembled crocodiles or plesiosaurs.
 Better fossil evidence shows that they have more in common with sharks and dolphins, having a dorsal fin and fish-like tail, whereas in Hawkins's models the tail is a flat protuberance from a straight backbone.
 A further discrepancy is that the models' eyes have exposed bony sclerotic plates, Owen conjecturing that with such large eyes they had "great powers of vision, especially in the dusk".
 They became one of the three mascots of Crystal Palace Park, along with the Iguanodon and Megalosaurus (although ichthyosaurs are not dinosaurs).
 Coincidentally, the models more closely resemble more basic ichthyosaurs such as Cymbospondylus.

 The Iguanodon models represent fossils from the Jurassic and Cretaceous of Europe.
 Gideon Mantell sketched the original fossil, found in Sussex in 1822 by his wife, Mary Ann Mantell, as like a long slender lizard climbing a branch (on four legs), balancing with a whiplike tail; lacking a skull, he conjectured that the thumb bone was a nose horn.
 The nose horn in particular is used repeatedly in popular textbooks and documentaries about dinosaurs to make fun of Victorian inaccuracies; actually, even in 1854, Owen commented "the horn [is] more than doubtful".